Brady–Belichick era: Bill Belichick

-In 2010, he was selected as the first team head coach in the National Football League 2000s All-Decade Team.
+In 2010, he was selected as the first-team head coach in the National Football League 2000s All-Decade Team.
 He has won the AP Coach of the Year award three times in his career, all during his time with the Patriots.
 As head coach, Belichick is 225–79 (.740 winning percentage) in regular season games and has coached the Patriots to 40 postseason games, winning 30.
 From 2010 to 2017, Belichick coached the Patriots to 8 consecutive 12+ win seasons, an NFL record.
 The Patriots, since 2002, have lost more than 5 games just three times.
-As the Patriots head coach, Belichick has had just two losing seasons, in 2000 and 2020.
+As the Patriots head coach, Belichick has had just four losing seasons, in 2000, 2020, 2022 and 2023.
 In 21 seasons from 2001 onwards, the Patriots have won 16 AFC East titles and earned a wild-card berth in 2021.
 Such dominance in the salary cap era, which limits teams in how much they can pay players and therefore forces parity, is credited to Belichick's football prowess.

-Belichick is known for taking players that otherwise had lackluster or declining careers and making them productive for one or more seasons.
-He is credited for doing this with players such as RB Corey Dillon, who gained 1,738 yards from scrimmage, including 1,635 rushing yards.
+Belichick is known for taking players who had lackluster or declining careers and making them productive for one or more seasons, including RB Corey Dillon, who gained 1,738 yards from scrimmage, including 1,635 rushing yards.
 Hall of Fame wide receiver Randy Moss was traded to New England in 2007 after lackluster play for the Oakland Raiders, but went on to catch 23 touchdowns in 2007, setting an NFL record.
 Belichick drafted wide receiver Julian Edelman in the 7th round.
 Edelman went on to set a franchise record for postseason receptions and caught one of the most memorable catches in Super Bowl LI.
 He also earned a Super Bowl MVP award two years later.
-Most notably, Belichick is credited with drafting quarterback Tom Brady with the 199th pick in the 2000 NFL Draft.
+Most notably, Belichick is credited with drafting Brady with the 199th pick in the 2000 NFL Draft.
 Brady went on to help the Patriots form a dynasty that lasted from 2001 until 2019, and currently holds every NFL postseason passing record except yards per attempt and completion percentage.

 Belichick is third all-time for wins as a coach.
-He is the longest tenured active coach in the NFL, and has won the most postseason games, with 31.
-He is the only coach to win three Super Bowls in four years and the only head coach to have won 6 Super Bowls.
+He was the longest tenured active coach in the NFL when he left the Patriots.
+He has the most postseason wins, with 31.
+He is the only coach to win three Super Bowls in four years and the only head coach to have won six Super Bowls.